streem/streem-sdk-android/README.md

 ### Streem Exit Codes

 There are a few different ways that Streem can exit, including the user pressing the Cancel or Help button, or by finishing a Tutorial in a certain state.
-You can check the exit code (and kick off a Help Chat experience, for example) by listening for the `Activity` or `Fragment` result.
+You can check the exit code (and kick off a Help Chat experience, for example) by listening for the result from your `Activity` or `Fragment`.

 ```java
     @Override